Józef Oleksy: Career

 From 1968 to 1990 he was a member of the communist Polish United Workers' Party (PZPR).

 He was a member of the board of the main Socialist Union of Polish Students.
 He chaired the National Council of Young Scientists.
 He was the secretary of the PZPR University Committee at the Warsaw School of Planning and Statistics.
 In 1977 he went to work in party apparatus at the Department of Ideological and Educational Work of the Central Committee of the Polish United Workers' Party.
 From 1981 to the X Congress of the Party, he headed the office of the Central Committee of the Party.
 In 1987-1989 he was the First Secretary of the Provincial Party Committee in Biala Podlaska.
 In 1989, he served as Minister-Council member for cooperation with trade unions.
 In the same year he took part in the round table talks on the government side.
 Oleksy represented the Communist leadership in round table talks with the opposition Solidarity movement in early 1989.

 In 1990 he was one of the founders of the Social Democracy of the Republic of Poland, he was the chairman of this party from 28 January 1996 to 6 December 1997, and co-founded the Democratic Left Alliance in 1999.
 In the years 1989–2005, he was the member of the Sejm.

 In the years 1993-1995 he was the Marshal of the Sejm.
 From 7 March 1995 to 7 February 1996, he served as Prime Minister of Poland.
 He resigned after being accused by Interior Minister Andrzej Milczanowski for spying for Russia under the pseudonym "Olin".
 These allegations have never been confirmed.

 In the years 2001-2005 he was a chairman of the European Union Committee in the Sejm which was responsible for aligning all Polish laws and regulations before Poland joined European Union in 2004.
 In 2004 he was a member of the European Parliament and the Convention on the Future of Europe, which was responsible to produce a draft constitution for the European Union for the European Council to finalise and adopt.

 In early 2004 he took the office of the Minister of Internal Affairs.
 Between 21 April 2004 and 5 January 2005 he was the Marshal of the Sejm.

-A record of a private conversation Jozef Oleksy had with one of Poland's richest businessmen Aleksander Gudzowaty "leaked" to the media on 22 March 2007.
+A record of a private conversation Józef Oleksy had with one of Poland's richest businessmen Aleksander Gudzowaty leaked to the media on 22 March 2007.
 The tapes suggested corruption in the SLD party.
 Oleksy accused former president Aleksander Kwaśniewski of illegal financial procedures, and spoke very harshly of then SLD leader Wojciech Olejniczak and several other members of the party.
 He soon left the SLD.

 He re-joined the SLD on 1 February 2010 and on 12 May 2012 he became vice-president of this party.